backface/rndlikr/README.md

 This is a proof-of-concept version for now.
-It works for one tab, but might get a bit confused it you open several tabs with facebook (it still works only in one)
+It works for one tab, but might get a bit confused it you open several tabs with facebook (it still works only in one).
+It still might be a bit buggy.

 ## INSTALL